 infection and to protect the spinal cord and nerves that are exposed outside of the

-become clearer as your child grows and develops.
+after birth how serious the spina bifida is.
+It can become clearer as your child grows

 Your child may need surgery to close the defect.
 Surgery can help manage the problems.

 But it can’t restore muscle function or feeling to normal.
 Your child may need surgery

 - Treat hydrocephalus

 - Treat bone (orthopedic) problems.
 Bone problems may include curvature in the back,